 This wiring diagram is for reference only.
 Not all wiring is as shown above.
+Refer to the appropriate wiring diagram for the unit being serviced.
 (For use with Heat Pumps in conjunction with 80% or 90% Single-Stage or Two-Stage Furnaces)